-The Group's SESV fleet, which currently comprises 12 vessels is technically advanced and amongst the youngest in the industry, with an average age of eight years.
+The Group's SESV fleet is technically advanced and amongst the youngest in the industry, with an average age of eight years.
 The SESVs are four-legged vessels that move independently, with no requirement for anchor handling or tug support.
 They have a large deck space, crane capacity and accommodation facilities that can be adapted to the requirements of the Group's clients.

-These vessels support GMS' clients in a broad range of offshore oil and gas platform refurbishment and maintenance activities, well intervention work and offshore wind turbine maintenance work (which are Opex-led activities) and offshore oil and gas platform installation and offshore wind turbine installation (which are Capex-led activities).
+These vessels support GMS' clients in a broad range of offshore oil and gas platform refurbishment and maintenance activities, well intervention work and offshore wind turbine maintenance work (which are Opex-led activities) and offshore wind turbine installation (which are Capex-led activities).